vitormrts/corona-virus-telegram-bot/README.md

 # Corona Virus Telegram Bot
-Telegram bot that provides real-time information about the situation of Corona Virus in Brazil and in the World.
+Telegram bot that provides real-time information about the situation of Corona Virus in the World.
 With it, we can see data on the ranking of the 10 countries with the highest:
 * Total confirmed cases
 * Number of new confirmed cases
 * Total confirmed deaths